 The RowCount field contains the number of rows in the table.
-This field MAY be 0 instead of the actual count up to the discretion of the server if the DeferredErrors flag is used.
+This field MAY be 0 instead of the actual count.
+It is at the server's discretion as to whether the DeferredErrors flag is used.

 2.3 Folder Object Properties